 Reference NOTE 11.
-SUPPLIES AND SERVICES - CONTINUE NOTE 11.
 SUPPLIES AND SERVICES - CONTINUED

-2022 \$'000 20 \$'0
+2023 \$'000 2022 \$'000

-AASB 16.53(c)&(d) Legal Expenses ^a ΨŪ
+AASB 16.53(c)&(d) Legal Expenses ^a

 Contractors and Consultants ^b

 Consumable Stores and Supplies ^c

 Valuation Services

 Hire Charges

 Utilities

 Insurance ^d

 Computing Costs

 Repairs and Maintenance ^e

 Printing

 Communications

 Publications

 Postage and Courier

 Staff Development

 Stationery

 IT Services

 Travel

 Non-Specialised Accommodation Lease Payment Expense

-ASB 16.53(c) Expense Relating to Short-Term Leases
+AASB 16.53(c) Expense Relating to Short-Term Leases

-ASB 16.53(d) Expense Relating to Leases of Low-Value Assets
+AASB 16.53(d) Expense Relating to Leases of Low-Value Assets

 Rental Expense Arising from Sub-Leases

-ASB 16.53(e) Variable Lease Payments based on Usage not included in the Lease Liability
+AASB 16.53(e) Variable Lease Payments based on Usage not included in the Lease Liability

-Service Concession Arrangement - Service Expenses
+Service Concession Arrangement - Service Expenses Other

-Other

 Total Supplies and Services

 a) The increase in legal expenses of \$xxx was due to the litigation arising from related claims.
-These I related to court costs, such as engaging the services of barristers. egal expens
+These legal related to court costs, such as engaging the services of barristers. expenses

-b) The decrease in contractors and consultants of \$xxx is due to an increase in the number of staff emplois in a decreased demand for contracting and consulting services. oyed resulti
+b) The decrease in contractors and consultants of \$xxx is due to an increase in the number of staff employed in a decreased demand for contracting and consulting services. d resulting

-c) The decrease in consumable stores and supplies of \$xxx is due to the increase in the repairs and m infrastructure assets. aintenance
+c) The decrease in consumable stores and supplies of \$xxx is due to the increase in the repairs and maint infrastructure assets. enance of

-d) The increase in insurance expense of \$xxx is due to the rise in the number and value of assets bei addition, the revaluation of land, buildings, and community and heritage assets resulted in the value of increasing. -
+d) The increase in insurance expense of \$xxx is due to the rise in the number and value of assets being i addition, the revaluation of land, buildings, and community and heritage and community assets resulted in of insured assets increasing.

-e) Major maintenance on infrastructure assets of \$xxx is carried out on a rolling basis over a period o increase in repairs and maintenance is due to this major cyclical maintenance being performed on larg of infrastructure assets than last reporting period.
+e) Major maintenance on infrastructure assets of \$xxx is carried out on a rolling basis over a period of 3 increase in repairs and maintenance is due to this major cyclical maintenance being performed on larger s of infrastructure assets than last reporting period.

-For more information in relation to service concession arrangements refer to Note 39 Service Concession A Arrangemen
+For more information in relation to service concession arrangements refer to Note 39 Service Concession Arra ngements.

 Commentary - Note 11: Supplies and Services

 The breakdown of Supplies and Services shown above is an example only.
-Agencies will need to inclubreakdown of all material line items in the Supplies and Services expenses note disclosure. ude their o
+Agencies will need to include breakdown of all material line items in the Supplies and Services expenses note disclosure. their own

 Auditor's Remuneration

-ASB 1054 10 & 11 AASB 1054 Australian Additional Disclosures requires agencies to disclose the fees to:
+AASB 1054 10 & 11 AASB 1054 Australian Additional Disclosures requires agencies to disclose the fees to:

-the auditor of the agency for an audit or a review of its financial statements; and the auditor of the agency for non-audit services in relation to the agency, disclosing separately the amount of each of the non-audit services provided by the auditor.
+• the auditor of the agency for an audit or a review of its financial statements; and

+• the auditor of the agency for non-audit services in relation to the agency, disclosing separately the r amount of each of the non-audit services provided by the auditor.

-• If auditor remuneration amounts are immaterial (when compared to total Supplies and Services) can include the amount in the 'Other' line item within the Supplies and Services note disclosure. then agenc
+If auditor remuneration amounts are immaterial (when compared to total Supplies and Services) then age include the amount in the 'Other' line item within the Supplies and Services note disclosure. encies can